Consistent Manifold Representation for Topological Data Analysis: Continuous scaling for unweighted graphs

 \begin{examp} \rm To form the data set in Fig.~\ref{clusteringFig3} we sampled 60 uniformly random points on a large annulus in the plane centered at $(-1,0)$ with radii in $[2/3,1]$ and another 60 uniformly random points on a much smaller annulus centered at $(1/5,0)$ with radii in $[1/5,3/10]$.
 Together, these 120 points form a ``figure eight'' with a sparsely sampled large hole and a densely sampled small hole as shown in Fig.~\ref{clusteringFig3}(b)(d).
 We then used the JavaPlex package \cite{Javaplex} to compute the $H^1$ persistence diagram for the VR complex based on the standard $\epsilon$-ball graph construction, shown in Fig.~\ref{clusteringFig3}(a).
 Note that two major generators of $H^1$ are found along with some ``topological noise'', and the generators do not exist for a common $\epsilon$.

 Since JavaPlex can build the VR complex persistence diagram for any distance matrix, we could easily compute the CkNN persistence diagram, shown in Fig.~\ref{clusteringFig3}(c), by using the `distance' matrix $d(x,y) = \frac{||x-y||}{\sqrt{||x-x_k|| \, ||y-y_k||}}$, and we used $k=10$ to form the matrix.
-Notice how the CkNN captures both scales simultaneously, giving a multi-scale representation, whereas the standard $\epsilon$-ball graph captures only one scale at a time.
+The CkNN captures both generators in a single graph, giving a multi-scale representation, whereas the standard $\epsilon$-ball graph captures only one scale at a time.
 Fig.~\ref{clusteringFig3}(d) shows the edges for $\delta = 0.1$, at which the graph captures the correct topology in all dimensions.
-In addition, the CkNN construction is more efficient, requiring only 934 edges to form a single connected component, whereas the $\epsilon$-ball construction requires 2306 edges. \end{examp}
+Moreover, the CkNN construction is more efficient in this example, requiring only 934 edges to form a single connected component, whereas the $\epsilon$-ball construction requires 2306 edges. \end{examp}

+In the above examples, we saw that CkNN outperforms the standard $\epsilon$-ball approach, and kNN methods, for a given finite data set sampled nonuniformly from a compact manifold.
+However, in the large data limit, all of the above approaches converge to the correct homology, so the advantage of CkNN is only one of efficiency.
+Next we examine an example of non-compact data, where the CkNN construction converges to the correct topological information in the large data limit, and the $\epsilon$-ball method cannot.

-\begin{examp} \rm The CkNN construction has a marked advantage over the fixed-$\epsilon$ construction for non-compact data.
-To form the data set in Fig.~\ref{clusteringFig2}(a) we sampled 150 points from a 2-dimensional Gaussian distribution and then removed the points of radius between $[1/4,3/4]$, leaving 120 points lying on two connected components with a single non-contractible hole.
+\begin{examp} \rm To form the data set in Fig.~\ref{clusteringFig2}(a) we sampled 150 points from a 2-dimensional Gaussian distribution and then removed the points of radius between $[1/4,3/4]$, leaving 120 points lying on two connected components with a single non-contractible hole.
 In this case the standard $\epsilon$-ball persistence does not even capture the correct 0-homology for the manifold, due to the decreasing density near the outlying points, as shown in Fig.~\ref{clusteringFig2}(c-d).
 Furthermore, since the true manifold is non-compact, there is no reason to expect the $\epsilon$-ball construction to converge to the correct topology even in the limit of large data.
 In fact, as the amount of data is increased, the outlying points will become increasingly spaced out, leading to worse performance for the fixed $\epsilon$-ball construction, even for the $H^0$ homology.
 In contrast, the CkNN construction is able to capture all the correct topological features for a large range of $\delta$ values, as shown in Fig.~\ref{clusteringFig2}(e-f). \end{examp}